 You can find a wealth of facts on almost any credit-related subject, from obtaining a copy of your credit report to fair debt collection practices, on the web site of the Federal Trade Commission (FTC).
 The topic links below to information gathered by our office from various sources should prove helpful as well.

 You can use the FTC’s online complaint form to report problems with companies that issue credit, help you get out from under debt, or promise to do either one.
-If you have been involved with such a company that you feel has engaged in deceptive or fraudulent activities, you may also report it to the Governor’s Office of Consumer Protection.
-For more specifics, please visit these pages:
+If you have been involved with such a company that you feel has engaged in deceptive or fraudulent activities, you may also report it to the Georgia Department of Law's Consumer Protection Division.
+For more specifics, please visit any of the pages listed below.